Important announcement

 • Footfall has sustained in town centres following the implementation of parking charges

-• Morning is the busiest time for tickets being purchased in the majority of Pay & Display car
+• Morning is the busiest time for tickets being purchased in the majority of Pay & Display car parks

-• Concerns around pavement and inconsiderate
+• Concerns around pavement and inconsiderate parking.

-• Station car parks operating at or above
+• Station car parks operating at or above capacity from early morning peak

-• Commuter parking on nearby streets is a problem for local residents
+• Commuter parking on nearby streets is a problem for local residents.

 Existing Policy